Last updated:

 What Is Accounts Receivable Turnover?

-A higher turnover ratio means customers are paying faster.
-A lower ratio suggests slower collections, weaker credit controls, billing issues, or customer payment challenges.
+A higher turnover ratio means customers are paying faster and your cash is working for you.
+A lower ratio is a red flag: it suggests slower collections, weaker credit controls, billing problems, or customers in financial distress.
+Either way, it's money that should be in your bank account but isn't.

-Unlike revenue or profit, accounts receivable turnover is entirely about timing.
-Two companies can generate the same revenue, but the one that collects faster will almost always have stronger cash flow and greater financial flexibility.
+Here's the critical part: Two companies can generate identical revenue, but the one that collects faster will almost always have stronger cash flow and more financial flexibility.

 Why Accounts Receivable Turnover Matters More Than It Seems